Acebeam K75 flashlight review

 The bezel is made of aluminum, just like the body, and the reflector is smooth.
-But it isn't as smooth as some other flashlights though.
-If you look carefully at the next few pictures, you can see that is has a slight orange peel feeling, just very, very slightly.
+But it isn’t as smooth as some other flashlights though.
+If you look carefully at the next few pictures, you can see that it has a slight orange peel feeling, just very, very slightly.

 - Length: 218 mm